nathanj/rampart/README.md

 This is implementation of the game Rampart in Javascript.
 Network play is supported by using WebSockets.

-The game works in Chrome 16.
-Other browsers may work as well.
+The game has only been tested to work with Chrome 17.
+Other browsers may work, but don't bet on it.

 Dependencies
 ------------